 Current U of A students:

-: You will not need to pay the $500 deposit, but you will need to transfer your registration.
+In Bear Tracks, you must accept your offer of admission to your new program and you must transfer your course registration.
 Your registration can be transferred one of two ways.
 If your current registration includes courses added by a department your registration may be lost if you choose option two.